richkcho/D4D_translation_app/readme.md

 ###Current Progress/Next Goal
 **R**
 * finished ConversationTree.
 (Frontend will use Conversation datatype) , ConversationDatabase
-	* Upgraded Conversation, ConversationTree to be doubly linked
+	* Upgraded Conversation, ConversationTree to be doubly linked, and to build itself from its toString
 	* Changed Statement -> StatementPair and Statement
 * Working on other things at the moment
+	* Work on server.
+PHP seems like a viable choice, so that is what will be started.

 **K**
 * TODO